-We are fully committed to meeting this challenge and actively encourage all members of the Travers Smith team to join us in meeting our goals.
+We are fully committed to meeting this challenge and actively encourage all current and future members of the Travers Smith team to join us in meeting our goals.

-For further details on Travers Smith's environmental initiatives, please contact one of our key contacts below or our Head of Facilities, Paul Mullis.
+For further details on Travers Smith's environmental initiatives, please contact our Sustainability and Health & Safety Officer, Paul Mullis.

 Last updated: July 2020